The Delaunay Density Diagnostic

-We carried out 100 trials for three different values of the upsampling growth factor $b$: 1.1, 1.21, and 1.4641, shown in~\cref{fig:ackley}.
+We carried out 100 trials for three different values of the upsampling growth factor $b$: 1.1, 1.21, and 1.4641, shown in~\cref{fig:ackley2}.
 As in the previous example, we filter out results with very small $n_k$ values (in this case $n_k<20$) due to the wide variation in $r_k$ values, as evidenced by the larger error bars on the right side of each graph.
-Regardless, the trend picked up by the mean rate in each experiment is quite clear.
-Recall the definition of $\as$ from \cref{eq:as-def}.
-Features of the Ackely function are recoverable for $\as<0.1$, fine scale features register as noise for $\as\approx 0.8$, and are negligible for $\as>5$.
-Since the period of the oscillations is 1 in each coordinate, these findings are consistent with the expected recovery of oscillations from sampling each oscillation densely ($\as<0.1$), sampling each oscillation very sparsely ($\as\approx 0.8$), or not sampling most oscillations ($\as>5$).\\
+Regardless, the trend picked up by the mean rate in each experiment is quite clear: the Ackley function has many small oscillations with a period of about 1 unit in each coordinate, so we can fully resolve the function as long as the sample density has $\as\ll 1$. \cref{fig:ackley2} indicates further that we can expect to fully recover features when $\as\lesssim 0.1$.
+Additionally, when looking at the Ackley function over larger scales (several units), the oscillations are less important to the value of the function than the global bowl-shaped trend. \cref{fig:ackley2} demonstrates this as well: for $\as>5$, we can fully recover the large-scale behavior of the function.
+In between these regimes, our diagnostic is detecting ``features'' (the oscillations) at about $\as\sim 0.8$, roughly matching the scale of the oscillations (the period of the cosine terms, i.e.~1 unit).\\

 \paragraph{Experiments in higher dimensions} While many Delaunay methods for computational geometry apply exclusively to data in $\bbR^2$ or $\bbR^3$, the Delaunay density diagnostic algorithms have no formal restriction on input dimension $d$.
 We explore practical considerations of assessing data sets with dimension 4 or higher by a series of experiments with the Griewank functions, defined in (\ref{eq:grwk}).
 While multiple parameters must be selected in order to run the code, each parameter has a clear geometric interpretation of how it affects the computational cost and accuracy of the result, as we will explain.
 The results of the experiments are shown in~\cref{fig:grwk2d3d4d}; the parameters used are given in~\cref{tab:gwkdimparams} and explained below.